@Angelina_out

 Potential features for upcoming releases:

-• Joint Care: Linked accounts for families to care for plants together.
+• Joint care: Linked accounts for families to care for plants together.

 • Some users also have gardens with outdoor plants.
 Consider adding outdoor plants and their care products to our database.